Basketmaker culture

-The Basketmaker culture of the pre-Ancestral Puebloans began about 1500 BC and continued until about AD 750 with the beginning of the Pueblo I Era.
-The prehistoric American southwestern culture was named "Basketmaker" for the large number of baskets found at archaeological sites of 3,000 to 2,000 years ago.
+The Basketmaker culture of the pre-Ancestral Puebloans began about 1500 BCE and continued until about 750 CE with the beginning of the Pueblo I Era.
+This prehistoric culture of Oasisamerica was named "Basketmaker" for the large number of baskets found at archaeological sites of 3,000 to 2,000 years ago.

 The people

 Well-preserved mummies found in dry caves provide insight into the ancient Basketmakers.
 Women were about 5 feet tall and men were 3 to 4 inches taller.
 They had long, narrow faces and medium to stocky build.
 Their skin varied from light to dark brown and they had brown or black hair and eyes.
 Fancy hairstyles were sometimes worn by men and infrequently by women.
 Women's hair may have been cut short; Significant quantities of rope made of human hair have been recovered and since it was more likely that men had fancy hairstyles, the hair for rope may have come from women.

 The Basketmakers wore sandals made of woven yucca fibers or strips of leaves.
 There is little evidence of clothing aside from a few loin-cloths found at archaeological sites.
 Women may have worn aprons on special occasions.
 Hides or blankets made of yucca fibers and rabbit fur were likely for warmth.

 Both men and women wore necklaces, bracelets and pendants made of shell, stone, bone and dried berries.
-Shells, such as abalone, conus and olivella from the coast of the Pacific ocean, would have been obtained through trade.
+Shells, such as abalone, conus and olivella from the coast of the Pacific Ocean, would have been obtained through trade.